nvkelso/carto-css-map-styling/README.md

 #Atomic bits (nouns, verbs):

 1. **CSS target**: anchor, stroke, fill, label/text, data.

-`Note: reimagined a bit from basic HTML CSS and Cascadenik, Carto.
-Anchor is new in 1.0, label/text is better in 1.0/2.0/3.0??, data formalized in 1.0/2.0?`
+        Note: reimagined a bit from basic HTML CSS and Cascadenik, Carto.
+        Marker is new in 1.0 (was point).
+        Text is more consistent in 1.0 and powerful in 2.0.
+        Interactivity and data formalized 2/3?

-1. **Size by**: anchors, strokes, and labels have a 2d extrusion measurement (eg: 2px) `For images, the size is implied by a non-repeat dimension of the source image.
+1. **Size by**: anchors, strokes, and labels have a 2d extrusion measurement (eg: 2px)

+        For images, the size is implied by a non-repeat dimension of the source image.
 Others are determined by default style CSS.
-Continues from Cascadenik/Carto 1.0`
+Continues from Cascadenik/Carto 1.0

 1. **Ink with** for color (mask) areas (extrusion of stroke, or fill): rgb, cmyk, hsv, gradient, image (with repeat options).

-`With alpha.
-All color spaces/images/gradient are coallpsed in "ink" in Carto 2.0`
+        With alpha.
+All color spaces/images/gradient are coallpsed in "ink" in Carto 2.0

 1. **Object geometry type filter**: point, line, polygon, continuous-field aka raster.

-`New in 2.0`
+        New in 2.0

 1. **Object geometry component filter**: The component polys, rings, & vertex.

-`New in 3.0`
+        New in 3.0

-1. **Rendering target**: (pivots off geometry type) registration, edge, interior, LABEL, INTERACTIVITY.
+1. **Rendering target**: (pivots off geometry type) registration, edge, interior, LABEL, DATA, INTERACTIVITY.

-`New in 3.0.
-With optional masks and positioning/attachment hints.`
+        New in 3.0.
+With optional masks and positioning/attachment hints.

 #Core bits (Map CSS 1.0):